J V S Wilkinson

 James Vere Stewart Wilkinson (1885-1957) was a specialist in Persian manuscripts and miniature paintings at the British Museum.

 Life

 After winning a Classical Scholarship to Oxford, Wilkinson joined the Indian Civil Service, serving in the Northwest Frontier and United Provinces.
-He joined the Dept of Oriental Manuscripts at the British Museum in 1924, and started working on Persian and Mughal painting.
+He joined the Department of Oriental Manuscripts at the British Museum in 1924, and started working on Persian and Mughal painting.
 He was on the Committee of the International Exhibition of Persian Art at the Royal Academy in 1930.
-He left the British Museum in 1946 to take up the role of Librarian at the Chester Beatty Collection in Dublin.
+He left the British Museum in 1946 to take up the role of Librarian at the Chester Beatty Collection in London and later Dublin.
 He helped to select the Mughal miniatures for the International Exhibition of Indian Art at the Royal Academy, 1947–48.

+A sundial was gifted and placed in the garden at Pembroke College, Cambridge, in his memory, from his friend Professor Arthur J. Arberry, Fellow of Pembroke.